-In Appendix IV, Recommendations relevant to construction and installation practices (e.g., micro-trench, mini-trench, air-assisted and floating installation techniques) are listed with the indication of the relevant ITU-T L-series Recommendations.
+In Appendix IV, Recommendations relevant to construction and installation practices (e.g., micro-trench, mini-trench, air-assisted floating and blowing installation techniques) are listed with the indication of the relevant ITU-T L-series Recommendations.

 In Appendix V, a comparison table with the status of optical fibre ITU-T Recommendations and the correspondent IEC specifications is shown.